FM exhorts India Inc to expand reach to poor, North East states

 Under the Companies Act, 2013, certain class of profitable entities are required to spend at least two per cent of their three-year annual average net profit towards Corporate Social Responsibility (CSR) activities.

-Another emerging crisis, which the Prime Minister has also highlighted, is the shortage of water across the country.

 There is a need to focus on this area as well, he said.
-(AGENCIES)
+(PTI)

+FM exhorts India Inc to expand reach to poor, North East states

+NEW DELHI, Oct 29: Corporate Affairs Minister Nirmala Sitharaman on Tuesday exhorted India Inc to expand CSR reach to poor states like Jharkhand, Chattisgarh, Bihar and North East region.

 Editorial